openstack/charm-guide/doc/source/openstack-on-lxd.rst

 Host Setup
 ==========

 The tools in the openstack-on-lxd git repository require the use of Juju 2.x, which provides full support for the LXD local provider.
+The Ocata version of the OpenStack clients should be used with this procedure.
+These tools are provided as part of the Ubuntu Cloud Archive on Ubuntu 16.04 LTS.

 .. code:: bash

+    sudo add-apt-repository cloud-archive:ocata -y && sudo apt update

     sudo apt-get install juju lxd zfsutils-linux squid-deb-proxy \
         python-novaclient python-keystoneclient python-glanceclient \
         python-neutronclient python-openstackclient curl

-These tools are provided as part of the Ubuntu 16.04 LTS release; the latest Juju 2.x beta release can be obtained from the Juju team devel PPA:
+The latest Juju 2.x beta release can be obtained from the Juju team devel PPA:

 .. code:: bash